timelis/Instagram-Encrypted-Password/README.md

 Generate an encrypted password for Instagram (version 1)

 # Why you need version 1
-If version 1 is used, as of my confirmation:
+If version 1 is used, as of my check:

 You need a Version 1 encrypted password to log in or create a new account on a terminal that has never logged in or created a new account.